 In total, SCANA’s stock price declined from a Class Period high of $76.12 per share on July 6, 2016, to $37.39 per share, a decline of more than 50%, as the news about the fraud and its risks materialized, causing substantial losses to investors.

-The case is currently styled: International Brotherhood of Electrical Workers Local 98 Pension Fund, et al. v.
+The case is styled: International Brotherhood of Electrical Workers Local 98 Pension Fund, et al. v.
 Deloitte & Touche LLP et al., Case No. 3:19-cv-03304, U.S. District Court, South Carolina